How to start your side business

 The owner’s personal assets are at risk because the unlimited liability of your side business is your personal responsibility.

-On a positive note, this business structure requires fewer reporting requirements and is the simplest business structure to choose from.
+This business structure requires fewer reporting requirements and is the simplest to set up.

 However, it’s worth it to use good accounting software to help you stay current with your finances.